NVIDIA/bare-metal-manager-core/book/src/development/vm_pxe_client.md

 # Running a PXE Client in a VM

-To test the PXE boot process using a generic QEMU virtual machine, you start qemu w/o graphics support.
+To test the PXE and DHCP boot process using a generic QEMU virtual machine, you start qemu w/o graphics support.
 If the OS is graphical (e.g. ubuntu livecd) remove `-nographic` and `display none` to have a GUI window start on desktop.

-## Prerequisites

-### Bridge Configuration
+## Bridge Configuration

-To allow the QEMU VM to join the bridge network that is used for development, create the file '/etc/qemu/bridge.conf' such that its contents are:
+To allow the QEMU VM to join the bridge network that is used for development, create or edit the file '/etc/qemu/bridge.conf' such that its contents are:
 ```
 $ cat /etc/qemu/bridge.conf
 allow carbide0
 ```

+## TPM setup

+A TPM (Trusted Platform Module) is a chip that can securely store artifacts used to authenticate the server.
+We have to pretend to have one.

 ### Install Software TPM emulator